BRUME

 Architecture

-Brume is a Cargo workspace of fourteen library crates and four binaries.
-The audio engine runs inside a single cpal callback, the UI is a wry webview hosted on GTK, and IPC between the two rides on bounded crossbeam channels.
+Brume is a Cargo workspace of fourteen library crates and two binaries.
+The audio engine runs inside a single cpal callback; the UI is the iced 0.13 runtime in the same process; IPC between the two rides on bounded crossbeam channels.
 The overall signal path:

 Workspace layout